Lingu17/Vericore---Evidence-First-Document-Intelligence/README.md

 How many hours per week must an employee work to be considered full-time?

 What should an employee do if they expect to arrive late?

 Hallucination Test

 Ask:

 What is the company's annual performance bonus?

-Expected behavior:
+Expected:

 Information not available in the uploaded documents.

 The system should not invent a bonus amount or generate unsupported information.

-AI Tools Used

-AI-assisted development tools were used during implementation for:

-Exploring implementation approaches for RAG, retrieval, chunking, and grounding.
-Debugging retrieval behavior and edge cases.
-Reviewing code structure and generating test ideas.
-Refining prompts and response behavior.
-Improving documentation and README content.

-AI-generated suggestions were reviewed, tested, debugged, and adapted before being included in the final implementation.

 Design Decisions

 Why Local Embeddings?

-all-MiniLM-L6-v2 runs locally and avoids requiring a separate external embedding API.
+all-MiniLM-L6-v2 runs locally and avoids a separate external embedding API.

 This keeps the embedding pipeline simple and reduces external API dependency.